deepseek-reasonix

 - Permissions — No dangerous permissions requested

-This is a DeepSeek-native AI coding agent built for the terminal.
-It is engineered to keep token costs low during long sessions by utilizing a prefix-cache stability mechanic.
+This is a DeepSeek-native AI coding agent designed to run in your terminal.
+It is specifically engineered for long sessions using a stable prefix-cache mechanic to keep token costs low.

 Security Assessment